lynda365/lynda365.github.io/_posts/2019-06-24-tomato-brie-onion-quiche.md

 - Heat oven to 170C.
 Halve the tomatoes, toss with olive oil, salt and pepper.
 Tip onto baking tray lined with greaseproof paper and place in oven for 30-40 mins.
 - Slice onions and saute gently in butter and olive oil for 30-40 mins until soft and translucent.
 - Blanch the asparagus in boiling water for 2 mins, then cool in cold water.
 Drain.
-- Make pastry: Rub flour, salt and fat together until like breadcrumbs with no lumps.
+- Make pastry.
+Rub flour, salt and fat together until like breadcrumbs with no lumps.
 Mix in the water and form into a ball.
 Cover with clingfilm and place in fridge for 30 mins.
 - Heat oven to 200C.
 - Roll out pastry into circle and line quiche tin.
 - Beat the eggs and mix with cream, salt and pepper.
 The total volume should be 3/4 pint.